 If We Are Unable To Develop And Introduce New Products And Product Enhancements Successfully And In A Cost-Effective And Timely Manner, Or Are Unable To Achieve Market Acceptance Of Our New Products, Our Operating Results Would Be Adversely Affected.
 We believe our revenue growth and future operating results will depend on our ability to complete development of new products and enhancements, introduce these products in a timely, cost-effective manner, achieve broad market acceptance of these products and enhancements, and reduce our product costs.
-We may not be able to introduce any new products or any enhancements to our existing products on a timely basis, or at all.
+We cannot guarantee the success of these products and we may not be able to introduce any new products or any enhancements to our existing products on a timely basis, or at all.
 In addition, the introduction of any new products could adversely affect the sales of certain of our existing products.
-Our future success will also depend in part on the success of several products including our AutoVue LDW system.
+Our future success will also depend in part on the success of the vehicles or other products which incorporate our AutoVue LDW system.